Security & Ethics - how does CoLoop remain secure

 - Equivalent Provisions: All 3rd party providers we work with our bound by equivalent provisions to those in our own Data Processing Addendum (DPA) and Privacy Policy.
 This includes OpenAI who are contractually restricted from using any data they come into contact with for the improvement of their product and services.

-- Data Minimization: All systems are engineered to provide limit access to data strictly defined by their function.
-Data is only share with each service where required.
+- Data Minimization: All systems are engineered to provide limited access to data strictly defined by their function.
+Data is only shared with each service where required.

-- Vendor Management: All 3rd parties are vetted to ensure compliance with our standards when being considered.
+- Vendor Management: All 3rd parties are vetted to ensure compliance with our standards when being considered, and their register is maintained in our AI Overview Document.

 Data Usage